swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 The root of the problem is that precedence is currently defined for any pair of operators.
 If `&` had its precedence defined only in relation to other bitwise operators and `/` – only to arithmetic operators, we would have to use parentheses in the preceding examples.
 This would avoid subtle bugs.

-### Problems with current operator definition syntax
+### Problems with current operator declaration syntax

-Current operator definition syntax is basically an unstructured bag of words.
+Current operator declaration syntax is basically an unstructured bag of words.
-Such definitions are not used anywhere else in Swift.
-I attempt to make it at least partially consistent with other Swift declarations.
+This proposal appempts to make it at least partially consistent with other Swift declarations.

 ## Proposed solution

-### Syntax for definitions of operators and groups
+### Syntax for declaration of operators and groups

 Operator declarations no longer have body: